Flerovium: Pre-discovery

 In the late 1940s to early 1960s, the early days of making heavier and heavier transuranic elements, it was predicted that since such elements did not occur naturally, they would have shorter and shorter spontaneous fission half-lives, until they stopped existing altogether around element 108 (now called hassium).
 Initial work in synthesizing the heavier actinides seemed to confirm this.
 But the nuclear shell model, introduced in 1949 and extensively developed in the late 1960s by William Myers and Władysław Świątecki, stated that protons and neutrons form shells within a nucleus, analogous to electron shells.
 Noble gases are unreactive due to a full electron shell; similarly, it was theorized that elements with full nuclear shells – those having "magic" numbers of protons or neutrons – would be stabilized against decay.
 A doubly magic isotope, with magic numbers of both protons and neutrons, would be especially stabilized.
 Heiner Meldner calculated in 1965 that the next doubly magic isotope after ^{208}Pb was ^{298}Fl with 114 protons and 184 neutrons, which would be the centre of an "island of stability".
 This island of stability, supposedly from copernicium (Z = 112) to oganesson (Z = 118), would come after a long "sea of instability" from mendelevium (Z = 101) to roentgenium (Z = 111), and the flerovium isotopes in it were speculated in 1966 to have half-lives over 10^{8} years.
 These early predictions fascinated researchers, and led to the first attempt to make flerovium, in 1968 with the reaction ^{248}Cm(^{40}Ar,xn).
 No flerovium atoms were detected; this was thought to be because the compound nucleus ^{288}Fl only has 174 neutrons instead of the supposed magic 184, and this would have significant impact on the reaction cross section (yield) and half-lives of nuclei produced.
 It was then 30 more years before flerovium was first made.
 Later work suggests the islands of stability around hassium and flerovium occur because these nuclei are respectively deformed and oblate, which make them resistant to spontaneous fission, and that the true island of stability for spherical nuclei occurs at around unbibium-306 (122 protons, 184 neutrons).

 In the 1970s and 1980s, theoretical studies debated whether element 114 would be a more volatile metal like lead, or an inert gas.

 First signs

-The first sign of flerovium was found in December 1998 by a team of scientists at Joint Institute for Nuclear Research (JINR), Dubna, Russia, led by Yuri Oganessian, who bombarded a target of plutonium-244 with accelerated nuclei of calcium-48:
+The first sign of flerovium was found in December 1998 by a team of scientists at Joint Institute for Nuclear Research (JINR), Dubna, Russia, led by Armenian nuclear scientist Yuri Oganessian, who bombarded a target of plutonium-244 with accelerated nuclei of calcium-48: